Sebuli/ExactumLocator/README.md

 ##Installation

-To install the app simply download the file ExactumLocatorInstallation.apk to your android device and open it.
+To install the app simply download the file ExactumLocatorInstallation.apk to your android device and run it.